molinerisLab/dap/README.md

 * If the link refers to a version specific file: the version-specific file is copied, with updated name, and a link to the new file is created.
 **By convention, version specific files' names end with _{VersionName}.**

+### Keep conda environments updated for git users
+DAP projects use a locally stored conda environment, which can be found at *workflow/env/env*.

+The local environment is not included in the git repository by default, which can cause issues with reproducibility: as the user develops the pipeline, new packages are installed.
+But if these packages are not carefully tracked, new users cloning the repository will find a broken pipeline.

+but it can be reconstructed from the *env.yaml* file.

+To help managing environments, **dap** offers two commands:
+* `dap export-env`: exports current environment into an *env.yaml* file, which is included in the git repository.
+* `dap build-env`: builds the environment from the *env.yaml* file.

 ### Dap clone and sub-versions
 SourceVersion and NewVersion might refer to subfolders inside the dataset/ directory, using the common '/' syntax.
 For example it's possible to have a version named *humans/v1*.
 In this case the following operations are allowed: